 Wild terrain, fascinating history and tryanything spirit infuse Tasmania with creative energy, inspiring a community of artists, designers and performers.
-Mona, the provocative private Museum of Old and New Art in Hobart, presents an alternative universe of ideas and expression, and a diverse range of exhibitions and seasonal events connecting travellers to island life - including the offbeat offerings of Dark Mofo in winter and summer gatherings such as Cygnet Folk Festival and Clarence Jazz Festival.
+Mona, the provocative private Museum of Old and New Art in Hobart, presents an alternative universe of ideas and expression, and a diverse range of exhibitions and seasonal events connecting travellers to island life - including the offbeat offerings of Dark Mofo in winter and the music and art of summer's Mona Foma.

-Other eclectic events around the state include the National Penny Farthing Championships in Evandale in February; Tassie Scallop Fiesta, Festival of Voices and Tasmanian Whisky Week in winter; and the finish of the annual Rolex Sydney Hobart Yacht Race on the Hobart waterfront, just in time for the New Year's Eve fireworks.
+Other eclectic events around the state include the National Penny Farthing Championships in Evandale in February; Bridport's Tassie Scallop Fiesta and the Huon Valley Mid-Winter Fest, both in July; Tasmanian Whisky Week in August; and the finish of the annual Rolex Sydney to Hobart Yacht Race on the Hobart waterfront, just in time for the New Year's Eve fireworks.
+There's a lot to celebrate here.